tactics-osrs/RoboCopy/README.md

 ## Error Handling

 The script includes basic error handling.
 If the source or destination directory does not exist, or if an error occurs during the `robocopy` operation, the script will print an error message and exit.

+## Note

+You may need Administrative priveleges to move some files.
+To do this, run the .bat script as administrator.

 ## Requirements